-The AirPods Max look great, but those with budgets below £549/$549 will still want to know what's happening with the rest of the range.
-When are we getting an update to the basic AirPods?
+It's now more than two years since Apple launched the current (2nd-gen) AirPods - when are we getting an update to these basic AirPods?
 How long will Apple wait before releasing version 2.0 of the AirPods Pro?
 And are rumours of AirPods Pro Lite just that, or will they become a reality?
-Leaked components do indicate that there will be two sizes of AirPods Pro, so maybe, just maybe...

-In this article, we take a look at how Apple is likely to evolve the AirPods line-up in 2021, and examine the release date, price, tech specs, design changes and new features of upcoming models.
+In this article, we take a look at how Apple will evolve the AirPods line-up in 2021, and examine the release date, price, tech specs, design changes and new features of upcoming models.

 When will the new AirPods launch?

 We've been hearing for some time that new AirPods would arrive in spring 2021, and a usually accurate leaker initially pointed to 23 March as the date for Apple's highly anticipated spring event.
 That date not only turned out to be incorrect, Apple didn't announce new AirPods at the eventual 20 April Apple event either.

 The iOS 14.6 beta indicates that Apple is getting ready to offer Hi-Res audio for Apple Music subscribers.
 It is possible that only the AirPods Pro and AirPods Max will be able to support Hi-Fi audio - in which case it could be high time for new standard AirPods that can also support the improved format.